 What is E4’s role in the project?

-ANDREAS is a tool that, when a job is submittet to the system by a user, makes a discovery of the available infrastructure and its configuration at the level of RAM, CPU, GPU and other components.
-Once the analysis of the resources at its disposal has been made and according to the ‘queue’ of activities, it decides which resources to dedicate to that specific job, so that it performs its task in the shortest possible time and with the lowest energy consumption.
+ANDREAS is a tool that, in the face of a job assigned to it by a user, makes a discovery of the available infrastructure and its configuration at the level of RAM, CPU, GPU and all the other components.
+Once the analysis of the resources at its disposal has been made and according to the ‘queue’ of activities, it decides how many to dedicate to that specific job, so that it performs its task in the shortest possible time and with the lowest energy consumption.
 ANDREAS is a containerized structure, each container performs specific functions.
-A Docker container with all the required libraries and drivers is used for the job and to manage the CPUs.
-On these libraries and drivers E4 has operated a further development, creating a container that optimizes the management of the resources of the system, primarily the GPUs.
+A Docker container already exists inside, with all the libraries and drivers to manage the CPUs, done directly by ARM.
+On these libraries and drivers E4 has operated a further development, creating a container that would optimize the management of GPUs.

-ANDREAS is aimed at all users of GPU-based clusters, who run training/Deep Learning models, and who can gain advantages deriving from the optimization of Time-To-Solution and Energy-To-Solution based on the variability of the workload.
+ANDREAS is aimed at all users of GPU-based clusters, who run training/Deep Learning models, and who can obtain advantages deriving from the optimization of Time-To-Solution and energy consumption based on the variability of the workload.